Pick Your Pace

 Pick Your Pace for the 2017 Transition Year

-Choosing How You Participate in MIPS as Part of the Quality Payment Program (QPP)
+Choose How to Participate in MIPS as Part of the Quality Payment Program (QPP)

-Take Action Now in 2017 to Get Paid under Medicare in 2019
+Take Action Now to Get Paid under Medicare in 2019

-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was passed and signed into law in April of 2015.
+The initial performance period for the Medicare Access and CHIP Reauthorization Act (MACRA) began on January 1, 2017.
 MACRA introduces two new payment tracks for physicians and aims to transition Medicare from volume-based to value-based payment models.
 Under MACRA, eligible clinicians (ECs) will participate in either the Merit-based Incentive Payment System (MIPS) or an Advanced Alternative Payment Model (AAPM).
 MIPS and AAPMs are collectively referred to as the Quality Payment Program (QPP).
-The initial performance period begins in 2017.

 With the MIPS track, ECs receive a final score based on performance in four performance categories: quality, cost, advancing care information (ACI), and improvement activities (IA).
 A clinician’s performance in 2017 determines Medicare Part B payment adjustments for 2019.